 The failure to conduct effective investigations on crimes against people with albinism in Malawi may be closely related to systemic policing problems in the country generally.
-These include: lack of access to tools and equipment to carry out forensic investigations and lack of motivation among police officers due to poor remuneration.
-The average monthly salary for a police constable in Malawi is MK51,000 (US\$80) after six months' training.
-The overall food basket for a household of six people in Malawi was MK105,086 in March 2016.
-The average monthly salary for a household of six people in Malawi was MK105,086 in March 2016.
+These include: lack of access to tools and equipment to carry out forensic investigations and lack of motivation among police officers due to poor remuneration.50 The average monthly salary for a police constable in Malawi is MK51,000 (US\$80) after six months' training.
+The overall food basket for a household of six people in Malawi was MK105,086 in March 2016.51

 The Malawi Police Service lacks the capacity to effectively investigate cases.
 Police investigators lack adequate investigation skills needed to investigate such complex crimes directed at a marginalized group, often involving family members and driven by superstition and greed.
 A study by the Women and Law in Southern Africa Research Educational Trust established that police investigators and police prosecutors lack thorough knowledge of the relevant laws, relying extensively on the Penal Code.
-Amnesty International was told by human rights lawyers that police often err in the choice of charges in some cases they investigate by choosing to charge suspects under the provisions of the Penal Code familiar to them.
-52 While magistrates and police prosecutors received some training on responding to violence against people with albinism, 53 police investigators were left out because of lack of funding.
+Amnesty International was told by human rights lawyers that police often err in the choice of charges in some cases they investigate by choosing to charge suspects under the provisions of the Penal Code familiar to them.52 While magistrates and police prosecutors received some training on responding to violence against people with albinism,53 police investigators were left out because of lack of funding.